Teksta versija

 Chapter II

-Production System of Official Statistics
+System for the Production of Official Statistics

 Section 5.
 Objectives for the Production of Official Statistics and Criteria of Official Statistics